This thing called Australia

 What about an event in your lifetime that has changed Australia?

-In Making a Nation students investigate the theme of nationhood by handling objects and exploring the Museum’s galleries.
+Making a Nation is a Museum educator-led program where students investigate the theme of nationhood by handling objects and exploring the Museum’s galleries.

 Students also use an iPad to photograph objects that illustrate an aspect of Australia’s development as a nation that they view as important.